When is p-hacking detectable?: The Projection Test

-\begin{remark} \normalfont In practice it is usually necessary to symmetrize the distribution of $t$-scores. $t$-scores of two-sided t-tests are usually reported as an absolute value.
-To account for this, take the sample of t-scores $\{t_i\}_{i=1}^n$ and replace it with $\{|t_i|,-|t_i|\}_{i=1}^n$.
+\begin{remark} \normalfont In practice we recommend symmetrizing the $t$-statistics. $t$-statistics of two-sided t-tests are usually reported as an absolute value and papers may report a mix of one-sided and two-sided $t$-statistics.
+To account for this, take the sample of $t$-statistics $\{t_i\}_{i=1}^n$ and replace it with $\{|t_i|,-|t_i|\}_{i=1}^n$.
 Under the null hypothesis this is equivalent to replacing $\Pi$ with its symmetrized version.
 When resampling with the bootstrap, first resample from the original dataset $\{t_i\}_{i=1}^n$ and then symmetrize.
-Symmetrization is smooth. \end{remark}
+This makes the projection test invariant to differences in one-sided and two-sided reporting.\footnote{Symmetrization also improves the performance of numerical solvers by doubling the support points of $\Pi_0$ under the null without changing whether the null is true or not.} We recommend symmetrization as a default in every application. \end{remark}

-\begin{remark} \normalfont In practice it is helpful for power to shift all the $t$-scores by 1.96 or another relevant critical value.
-This is because the norm $||\cdot||_Y$ weights down distortions in $f_{T|R}$ far from zero.
+\begin{remark} \normalfont In practice it is helpful for power to shift all the $t$-statistics by 1.96 or another relevant critical value.
+This is because the norm $||\cdot||_T$ weights down distortions in $T\mid R$ far from zero.
 But we expect distortions to be near $1.96$.
-Therefore, power may increase if the meta-analyst simply subtracts $1.96$ from each $t$-score in the dataset (after symmetrization). \end{remark}
+Therefore, power may increase if the meta-analyst simply subtracts $1.96$ from each $t$-statistic in the dataset (after symmetrization).
+We recommend this translation as a default in every application. \end{remark}